rsergio07/watsonx-ai-demo-lab/README.md

 ---

 ## Getting Started

+### Prerequisites
+- Git
+- Kubernetes
+- Watsonx Code Assistant
+- Visual Studio Code (or any other code editor)

 ### Step 1: Fork the Repository
 1. Click the **Fork** button at the top-right corner of this repository's page.